deanblackborough/godot-platformer/README.md

 - Combat, hit and hurt boxes, accurate collisions for swings
 - much more.

+# Issues
+- States which don't support the weapon being drawn should sheave it

 ## To do
 Everything to get it equal to the [Game Maker Platformer](https://github.com/deanblackborough/gm-platformer) project and much more